 Who Can Get an Arteriovenous Fistula?

-Arteriovenous Fistula Maturation
+AV Fistula Maturation Time

 After surgery, you may experience some pain, swelling and bruising near your access site for a few days.
 This is normal.
-You will also notice a vibration coming from your access site.
+You may also notice a vibration coming from your access site.
 This is called a “thrill,” and it, too, is normal.
 In fact, over the first week following your surgery, this thrill will strengthen.

 An arteriovenous fistula requires daily inspection and care.
-You need to clean it every day with soap and water, and you’ll want to avoid sleeping on it.
+You need to clean it every day with antimicrobial soap and water, and you’ll want to avoid sleeping on it.
 You need to look, listen and feel for signs that your AV fistula is functioning properly.

 Look – Look at your access to check for signs of infection – swelling, redness, warmth and drainage are all signs to watch for.
 Also note if there are any changes to the skin, such as bleeding, bulging or peeling.